TommyBlanchard/pelican-plugins/tag_cloud/README.rst

 tag_cloud
 =========

-This plugin generates a tag-cloud.
+This is a modified version of the default tag_cloud, which creates a tag cloud for each category.

 Installation
 ------------